Check out our top stories of the week below (just click the link to see the full story):

 Free Parking at Boston Meters on Valentine's Day: Menino said the move is an effort to help businesses "make up for lost time" due to this past weekend's blizzard.

 'Bird Man' of Newbury Street Feeds Sparrows During Blizzard: While Bostonians were dipping into the groceries they stocked up in advance of Fridays blizzard, other Back Bay denizens knew to head to Paul Magla for a bite during the storm.

-After the Storm: Threats of Carbon Monoxide Poisoning, Roof Damage: Residents need to be aware of the dangers of carbon monoxide poisoning caused by blocked vents and other hazards.
+: Residents need to be aware of the dangers of carbon monoxide poisoning caused by blocked vents and other hazards.

 Boston Police Using a Honda Civic as 'Bait' for Car Thieves: The choice of a 2000 Honda Civic as bait was deliberate, as it's listed as the most stolen car in Massachusetts.

 Children's Hospital in Critical Need of Blood: “One bag of blood can help up to four kids.
 By donating, you are directly impacting the life of a local child.”